LemonnierCSt/TP_String/README.md

 We used GitHub for versioning.
 A .git file is available with the history of all the commits and merge done by the members of the group.

 ## Authors
-* Armande CIROT : coding part N°2
+* Armande CIROT : coding part N°2 (with an other alias in git commits : Mendioca)
 * Claire LEMMONIER : coding part N°1
 * Anissa EL MARRAHI : coding part N°3